The embedding property for sorted profinite groups: Universal SEP-cover

 We now prove the furthermore part.
 Suppose $G$ is finitely generated.
 Let $p_i:(G_i,F_i)\rightarrow (G,F)$ be a universal SEP-cover of $(G,F)$ for $i=1,2$.
 By Remark \ref{rem:reduct_universal_cover} and \cite[Theorem 1.12]{HL}, $G_1$ and $G_2$ are finitely generated.
 By universality, there are morphisms $q:(G_2,F_2)\rightarrow (G_1,F_1)$ and $q':(G_1,F_1)\rightarrow (G_2,F_2)$ such that $p_2=p_1\circ q$ and $p_1=p_2\circ q'$.
 Since $G_1$ and $G_2$ are finitely generated, by \cite[Proposition 7.6]{R}, both $q$ and $q'$ are bijective.
 We want to show that $q_*(F_2)=F_1$.
 Since $q:(G_2,F_2)\rightarrow (G_1,F_1)$ is a morphism, $F_1\subseteq q_*(F_2)$.
 Also we have that $q:(G_2,F_2)\cong (G_1,q_*(F_2))$ and $p_2\circ q^{-1}:(G_1,q_*(F_2))\rightarrow (G,F)$ is a universal SEP-cover.
 So, there is a morphism $r:(G_1,F_1)\rightarrow (G_1,q_*(F_2))$ such that $p_1=(p_2\circ q^{-1})\circ r$.
 Since $p_2=p_1\circ q$, the morphism $r$ should be the identity map on $G$ and $q_*(F_2)\subseteq F_1$.
 Thus, $F_1=q_*(F_2)$. \end{proof}

 \begin{remark} Let $\mathcal C$ be a formation of finite groups, that is, a set of finite groups closed under taking quotients and fibre products (see \cite[Section 17.3]{FJ}).
-Let $\Pro\mathcal C$ be the set of {\em pro-$\mathcal C$ groups}, that is, an inverse limit of groups in $\mathcal C$.
-Let $\Pro\mathcal C_{\CJ}$ be the the full subcategory of the category $\SPG_{\CJ}$ whose objects are of the form $(G,F)$, called {\em sorted pro-$\mathcal C$ group}, for a pro-$\CC$ group $G$.
+Let $\Pro\mathcal C$ be the set of {\em pro-$\mathcal C$ groups}, that is, the set of inverse limits of groups in $\mathcal C$.
+Let $\Pro\mathcal C_{\CJ}$ be the full subcategory of the category $\SPG$ whose objects are of the form $(G,F)$, called a {\em sorted pro-$\mathcal C$ group}, for a pro-$\CC$ group $G$.
 In \cite[Lemma 24.4.6]{FJ}, any pro-$\mathcal C$ group $G$ has the universal embedding cover, which is also a pro-$\mathcal C$ group.
 So, by Remark \ref{rem:reduct_universal_cover}, any sorted pro-$\mathcal C$ group has a universal SEP-cover, which is also a pro-$\mathcal C$ group.

-Suppose $C$ is closed under taking subgroups.
-For example, let $\mathcal C$ be the set of abelian groups, nilpotent groups, solvable groups, or p-groups for a fixed prime $p$.
+Suppose $\mathcal C$ is closed under taking subgroups.
+For example, let $\mathcal C$ be the set of abelian groups, nilpotent groups, solvable groups, or $p$-groups for a fixed prime $p$.
 By \cite[Lemma 17.3.1]{FJ}, $\Pro\mathcal C$ is closed under taking quotients, inverse limits, and fibre products.
-Since our proof works for any full subcategory of $\SPG_{\CJ}$ closed under taking quotients, inverse limits, and fibre products, we also deduce from the proof of Theorem \ref{thm:existence_universal_SIP_cover} that any sorted pro-$\mathcal C$ group has an universal SEP-cover, which is also a sorted pro-$\mathcal C$ group. \end{remark}
+Since our proof works for any full subcategory of $\SPG$ closed under taking quotients, inverse limits, and fibre products, we also deduce from the proof of Theorem \ref{thm:existence_universal_SIP_cover} that any sorted pro-$\mathcal C$ group has an universal SEP-cover, which is also a sorted pro-$\mathcal C$ group. \end{remark}